 Amendments have been made to reflect the intention to undertake an Area Action Plan on the "area of search" land, which will include consideration of meeting the economic needs arising from the borough.

-The Skills Policy has been amended and greater detail regarding the planning obligations expectations from developers has been included in the Planning Obligations Annex.
+The Skills Policy has been amended and greater detail regarding the planning obligations expectations from developers

+Main Issues How this was taken into account?

+has been included in the Planning

+Obligations Annex.

 Gatwick Airport: